mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ## Deep Learning Natural Language Processing Wrap-up

 In this example and earlier chapters we have seen examples of how effective deep learning is for NLP.
-I worked on other methods of NLP over a 25 year period and I ask you, dear reader, to take my word on this: deep learning has revolutionized NLP and for almost all practical NLP applications deep learning libraries and models from organizations like Hugging Face and OpenAI should be the first thing that you consider using.
+I worked on other methods of NLP over a 25-year period and I ask you, dear reader, to take my word on this: deep learning has revolutionized NLP and for almost all practical NLP applications deep learning libraries and models from organizations like Hugging Face and OpenAI should be the first thing that you consider using.